 Results

 Fig. 1.
-Line graph comparing the absorbance of 590nm light using 2 controls and 1 experimental unit, all with chloroplast extract There were 7 measurements taken from 0-12 minutes, taken initially and every two minutes after The red line shows the dark control with DCPIP, buffer, chloroplast extract, and a dark environment at a stable average of 1.32 absorbance.
+Line graph comparing the absorbance of 590nm light using 2 controls and 1 experimental unit, all with chloroplast extract (n=3).
+There were 7 measurements taken for each from 0-12 minutes, taken initially and every two minutes after using a light spectrophotometer.
+The red line shows the dark control with DCPIP, buffer, chloroplast extract, and a dark environment at a largely stable rate with an average of 1.32 absorbance.
 The blue line shows the experimental with DCPIP, buffer, chloroplast extract, and a light environment with an initial reading of 1.344 absorbance, rapidly declining to 0.326, then stabilising at 0.211.
 The green line shows the control with buffer, chloroplast extract, and a light environment at a median of 0.199 absorbance.

 The dark control (DC) and control (C) were primarily level throughout measurements.
 DC had an average of 1.316 absorbance and a standard deviation of 0.014.
 DC fluctuated most from the minute 10 to 12 with a difference of 0.028, which was 0.018 higher than the next biggest fluctuation at minute 0 to 2 of 0.010.